trevor-johnson/tpjohnson.github.io/_pages/myProjects.md

 My web dashboard and other analyses by other employees were presented to the client, Microsoft.
 The client liked what we had done and hired us to do more projects with them.
 The link to the web application I created is below.
 The actual program titles are hidden for confidentiality reasons.

-- <a href="https://trevorjohnson.shinyapps.io/jta_app/" title="Microsoft App" target="_blank">Microsoft App</a>
+<a href="https://trevorjohnson.shinyapps.io/jta_app/" title="Microsoft App" target="_blank">Microsoft App</a>

 ___

-#Kaggle
+<h3>Kaggle</h3>

 ___

-# Misc Projects
+<h4>Misc Projects</h4>

-Financial data project
+<h5>Financial data project</h5>

-- Using web scrapping and other API tools, I built a data dashboard to easily access financial information in one place.
+Using web scrapping and other API tools, I built a data dashboard to easily access financial information in one place.
 The dashboard features an interactive candlestick stock chart, company financials, GDP plots for hundreds of countries, US Treasury bond yield graphs, and a FOREX table that updates every second.
-- <a href="https://trevorjohnson.shinyapps.io/Finance/" title="Financial Data" target="_blank">Financial Data</a>
+<a href="https://trevorjohnson.shinyapps.io/Finance/" title="Financial Data" target="_blank">Financial Data</a>